 - Rape Crisis Center of the Coastal Empire

 - Comprehensive agency serving Savannah and the surrounding area.
 Crisis intervention programs include SART (Sexual Assault Response Team) and SANE (Sexual Assault Nurse Examiners), which makes the reporting process much more responsive to the victim.
 Confidential, no ID requirement.

 - (912) 233-7273 (24/7)

 - Provides 24/7 support, information, safety planning, and referrals for victims of domestic violence or abuse.
 Calls are always confidential and they will never call you back.
 Can connect callers with temporary housing, legal advocacy and aftercare checkups.
 Emergency Safe Shelter for women and children, separate shelter for men, both in undisclosed locations.
 No ID requirement.
 Ellas hablan español.

 Please note, people answering these calls may be mandatory reporters, and required to make a report to CPS or law enforcement in certain situations.
 Learn about local mandatory reporter laws here.

 Please consider using these alternatives to calling the Savannah Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.